xypan1232/iDeepE/README.md

 2. python ideepe.py --testfile=GraphProt_CLIP_sequences/ALKBH5_Baltz2012.ls.positives.fa --model_type=CNN --model_file=model.pkl --predict=True
 <br>

 testfile is your input fasta sequences file, and the predicted outputs for all sequences will be defaulted saved in "prediction.txt".
-The value in each line corresponds to the probability of being RBP binding site for the sequence in fasta file
+The value in each line corresponds to the probability of being RBP binding site for the sequence in fasta file.
+NOTE:if you have positive and negative sequecnes, please put them in the same sequecne file, which is fed into model for prediciton.
+DO NOT predict probability for positive and negative sequence seperately in two fasta files, then combine the prediction.

 # Identify motifs:
 You need install WebLogo (http://weblogo.berkeley.edu/) and TOMTOM in MEME Suite(http://meme-suite.org/doc/download.html?man_type=web) to search identifyed motifs against known motifs of RBPs.
 And also you need has positive and negative sequences when using motif option. <br>